-We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and may remain an emerging growth company for up to five years from the date of our initial public offering.
+We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and may remain an emerging growth company for up to five years from September 2014, the date of our initial public offering.
 The JOBS Act contains provisions that, among other things, reduce certain reporting requirements for an "emerging growth company."
-For so long as we remain an emerging growth company, we are permitted and plan to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
-These exemptions include reduced disclosure obligations regarding executive compensation.
-In addition, as an emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which such votes must be conducted.
-We may take advantage of some or all these exemptions for up to five years or such earlier time that we are no longer an emerging growth company.
+For so long as we remain an emerging growth company, we are permitted and plan to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which such votes must be conducted.
+We may take advantage of some or all these exemptions until such time as we are no longer an emerging growth company.
 We would cease to be an emerging growth company if we have more than \$1 billion in annual revenue, we have more than \$700 million in market value of our stock held by non-affiliates or we issue more than \$1 billion of non-convertible debt over a three-year period.
-We have taken advantage of certain reduced reporting obligations in this proxy.
+We have taken advantage of certain reduced reporting obligations in this proxy statement.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.